Here’s what I’ve been pondering lately…

 · Video.
 Many people are overwhelmed with all there is to read, but many, particularly visual types, will click on a video to watch and listen

-· Audio podcasts which talk about your business and the problems you solve.
+· Audio podcasts that talk about your business and the problems you solve.
 Auditory people love this option.

 · Email lists to market to